diegoavarela/legal/inkmark/privacy.md

 If you enable iCloud sync, your documents are stored in your personal iCloud account, subject to [Apple's Privacy Policy](https://www.apple.com/legal/privacy/).

 Speech recognition uses Apple's on-device processing when available.
 No audio data is sent to external servers.

-### Optional Database Connection

-The App includes an optional feature to connect to your own PostgreSQL database.
-If you use this feature, you are responsible for the security and privacy of your database.
-We do not operate any servers or databases.

 ---